Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Introduction

+In sandpile models the state of the system is represented by the number of particles $\eta(x)=0,1,2,\dots$ at each vertex $x\in\Z^d$.
+The vertex $x$ is \emph{stable} when $\eta(x)<N_c$, for some threshold value $N_c$, and \emph{unstable} when $\eta(x) \geqslant N_c$.
+Relaxation (update of the state) happens by toppling each unstable vertex, i.e., sending particles to its neighbors following a certain (deterministic or stochastic) rule.
+In this paper we study the following sandpile dynamics, which is a variation of Manna's model frequently considered in the physics literature~\cite{dhar-99,manna-91}.
+The threshold for stability of vertices is $N_c=2$, and each unstable vertex topples after an exponentially-distributed time, sending $2$ particles to neighbors chosen independently at random.
+We will refer to this model as the Stochastic Sandpile Model (SSM).\footnote{In the so-called \emph{Abelian Sandpile}, $N_c = 2d$, and an unstable vertex \emph{deterministically} sends one particle to each of its $2d$ neighbors when toppling~\cite{bak-tang-wiesenfeld-87,bak-tang-wiesenfeld-88}.}

-Each of these models exhibit self-organized criticality if mass is slowly added to the bulk of a big box, and lost at its boundary through relaxation.
-When the average density $\mu$ inside the box is too small, mass gets accumulated; while it is too big, there is intense activity and substantial part of mass is lost at the boundary.
-With this carefully designed mechanism, the model is naturally attracted to a critical state where it has average density given by $0<\mu_c<\infty$.
-The underlying model is that of a conservative system in the infinite volume, where the density $\mu$ is a now a parameter.
-The subtle relation between SOC and ordinary criticality is that the conservative model locally fixates for $\mu<\mu_c$ and does not fixate for $\mu>\mu_c$, and moreover the critical exponents of the finite-volume addition-relaxation dynamics are related to those of the conservative dynamics in infinite volume.
+For these systems, the relation between self-organized and ordinary criticality is understood as follows.
+On the one hand, `self-organized criticality' appears in their parameter-free,{\footnotemark}\ finite-volume variation: particles are added to the bulk of a finite box, and absorbed at its boundary during relaxation.
+The particle addition happens at a \emph{slow} rate, or \emph{only after} the system globally stabilizes.
+In this dynamics, when the average density $\mu$ inside the box is too small, mass tends to accumulate.
+When it is too large, there is intense activity and a substantial number of particles is absorbed at the boundary.
+With this \emph{carefully designed} mechanism, the model is attracted to a \emph{critical state} with an average density given by $0<\mu_c<\infty$, though it was not explicitly tuned to this critical value.
+On the other hand, the corresponding conservative systems in infinite volume exhibit ordinary criticality in the sense that their dynamics fixate for $\mu<\mu_c$ and do not fixate for $\mu>\mu_c$, and moreover the \emph{critical exponents} of the finite-volume addition-relaxation dynamics are related to those of the conservative dynamics in infinite volume.

+The \emph{critical behavior} of stochastic sandpiles seems to belong to the same \emph{universality class} as the depinning of a linear elastic interface subject to random pinning potentials,\footnote {This prediction is supported by simulations, at least for dimensions $d\geqslant2$, see~\cite{dickman-02}.} roughly depicted by a nailed carpet being detached from the floor by an external force of critical intensity, where the rupture of each nail induces other ruptures nearby, giving rise to ``avalanches''.